NateBoyle/ScratchNet/README.md

 Most modern ML tutorials use high-level frameworks that hide the math.
 Here, I built everything manually using only NumPy to truly understand how neural networks work under the hood.

 ---
+## Data Source and Transformation

+The data was synthetic PII data which you can download in Excel form from [Mendeley Data](https://data.mendeley.com/datasets/tzrjx692jy/1).
+Once the data was downloaded I used Excel formulas and the PII feature columns to mask the PII in the document text column for roughly 3/4 of the rows for each set.

+---

 ## Project Overview